ppatierno/ble2azure/README.md

 Projects inside the ble2azure solution :

 * **IoTClient** : class that contains the logic to acquire data from the BLE device and sends them to the Azure Event Hubs.
 It contains a base client for TI Sensor Tag, a Health client for STM32 and a [ConnectTheDots](https://github.com/MSOpenTech/connectthedots) client (it's like tha base client but sends information in JSON format useful to the ConnectTheDots project).
-* **FEZSpiderToEventHub** : IoT gateway .Net Gadgeteer based project (.Net Micro Framework) with a FEZ Spider board with BLE module by [Innovactive](http://www.innovactive.it/) - [Lorenzo Maiorfi](http://mvp.microsoft.com/en-us/mvp/Lorenzo%20Maiorfi-5000212) for acquiring data and sending them to Azure Event Hubs using the IoTClient.
+* **FEZSpiderToEventHub** : IoT gateway .Net Gadgeteer based project (.Net Micro Framework) with a FEZ Spider board with BLE module by [Innovactive](http://www.innovactive.it/)([Lorenzo Maiorfi](http://mvp.microsoft.com/en-us/mvp/Lorenzo%20Maiorfi-5000212)) for acquiring data and sending them to Azure Event Hubs using the IoTClient.
 * **FEZSpiderMonitor** : Windows Forms application that acquires data from Event Hubs (data sent by the gateway) using Event Hub Processor and uses [Telerik](http://www.telerik.com/) chart controls to show them.
 * **FEZSpiderEventHubProcessor** : simple console application that used an Event Hub Processor to acquire data from Event Hubs (data sent by the gateway).
 It's like the previous monitor but without a UI.
 * **FEZSpiderEmulToEventHub** : console application for emulating the real board IoT gateway (useful for testing and sending data from a PC)